robinvanderlee/positive-selection/README.md

 screen -S i11
 perl get_sequences_for_one2one_orthologs_from_gene_tree_pipeline.pl -p -f sequences/parallel_instance_11.txt
 ```
-Note that these steps also fetch the alignments underlying the Compara gene trees.
+Note that these steps also fetch the alignments underlying the Compara gene trees, filtered only for the species of interest.
 These are not required for later steps.

+###### 2b.
+Check the sequences
+`check_compatibility_protein_cds_sequences.pl`.
+Tends to only complain at annotated selenocysteine residues.